Multivariate Quadratic Transformations and the Interpolation Kernel: Introduction

 now with balancing condition

-The $t$-dependent factors of the density force us to insist that $C$ contains $tC$; again, as long as $u_r$ and $t$ are in the unit circle, there is no difficulty taking $C=S^1$.
-There is also a transformation for order $m=1$, \cite[Thm.
-9.7]{xforms}.
+The $t$-dependent factors of the density force us to insist that $C$ contains $tC$; again, as long as $u_r$ and $t$ are inside the unit circle, there is no difficulty taking $C=S^1$.
+There is also a~trans\-for\-ma\-tion for order $m=1$, \cite[Theorem~9.7]{xforms}.

-(As an aside, we note that both of the above evaluations are special cases of the analytic form of Proposition \ref{prop:kern_braid} below; similarly, the transformation of the order 1 elliptic Selberg integral is a special case of Theorem \ref{thm:bailey_xform} below.)
+(As an aside, we note that both of the above evaluations are special cases of the analytic form of Proposition \ref{prop:kern_braid} below; similarly, the transformation of the order 1 elliptic Selberg integral is a special case of Theorem~\ref{thm:bailey_xform} below.)

-Note that for either density, if two parameters multiply to $pq$, then the reflection relation of the elliptic gamma function causes the two parameters to cancel out, thus reducing the order by 1.
+Note that for either density, if two parameters multiply to $pq$, then the reflection relation of the elliptic gamma function causes the two parameters to cancel out, thus reducing the order by~1.

-Connected to the elliptic Selberg density is a family of difference operators satisfying (formal) adjointness relations with respect to that denstiy.
+Connected to the elliptic Selberg density is a family of difference operators satisfying (formal) adjointness relations with respect to that density.
 The simplest such operator, $D^{(n)}_q(t;p)$, is self-adjoint with respect to the $0$-parameter elliptic Selberg density, and acts on hyperoctahedrally symmetric functions by

 More generally, we define an operator